 However, Salmon shines as an excellent source of heart-healthy omega-3 fatty acids, providing significantly higher amounts than Mahi Mahi.
 Additionally, Salmon has a higher calorie and fat content due to its omega-3 richness.

-Your choice between Mahi Mahi and Salmon should align with your dietary goals and flavor preferences, as well as considering factors like cost and availability.
+Your choice between Mahi Mahi and Salmon should align with your dietary goals and flavor preferences, as well as consider factors like cost and availability.

 Are you a fish lover like us?
 Which is your favorite fish?
 Let us know in the comments below!